MassinissaDjellouli/CTFStuff/TheGoodStuff/WEB.md

   - document.body.innerHTML

 If we can add css we can use the payload in `tools/css-keylogger' to capture keystrokes

+If we need to do a GET request without js, we can add an img src with the link we want to send the request to

+If we need to do a POST request without js, we can add a form with the method set to POST and the action set to the link we want to send the request to (needs user/bot to click on it)

 ### Different Angular XSS payloads
 https://github.com/swisskyrepo/PayloadsAllTheThings/blob/master/XSS%20Injection/XSS%20in%20Angular.md